 This Plan also provides guidelines and serves as a foundation for revisions to Malvern Borough's primary land use regulations, the Zoning Ordinance (ZO) and the Subdivision and Land Development Ordinance (SALDO).
-The ZO primarily controls the types and intensities of the various land uses and design standards for their existing use and future development.
+The ZO primarily controls the types and intensities of the various land uses and design standards.
 The SALDO primarily establishes the procedures for approving new lots and other land developments, as well as establishing design standards for the construction of roads, stormwater management, and other improvements.